Way back in 1989, one day, I knew this was Intuition.

 Trust is subjective.
 Personal evaluations differ widely and a few people may only feel dissatisfaction and resentment for actual benefits.
 Also, when lacking empathy, a person may feel that she does not “know” the other person at all, making trust impossible.
 If the benefits appear doubtful, indifference, rather than trust follows.
 When the person is perceived to be a competitor, trust is also likely to be withheld.
 If a person has been shamed and his pride offended by another, distrust is more likely.

-What Is Trust? – Positive Expectations Make People More Trustworthy The trust emotion and even social mores are subconsciously perceived by the trusted person.
+The trust emotion and even social mores are subconsciously perceived by the trusted person.
 When people are trusted, they feel under an obligation to deliver on that expectation.
 Mirror neurons sense the social expectation of a particular way of doing a task and will act to produce the desired result.
 Social norms and the laws of the land often compel people to act in a trustworthy manner.
 Unfortunately, such internal controls work negatively also.
 A mother, who expects her child to misbehave, will trigger indiscipline in the child.

-What Is Trust? – Pattern Recognition And Societal Trust Trust communicates subconsciously within a society and enables more complex social transactions.
+Trust communicates subconsciously within a society and enables more complex social transactions.
 It brings goodwill, inhibits fear and enables people to make risky decisions.
 Such a climate of virtue is nurtured through the growing wisdom of developing societies.
 Trusting increases the opportunities for cooperation.
 Trust removes the need for the added complexity of checking on people.
 With trust, even in complex contracts, a handshake may be enough.
 Whole populations recognize and adapt to increased trust levels.

 The empathic behavior patterns detected by mirror neurons make people adapt speedily to communities having increased levels of trust.
 Migrants from backward countries quickly and instinctively adopt the higher trust levels mandated by their new friends and neighbors.
 As totalitarian governments become more democratic, trust levels increase.
 Trustworthy institutions encourage greater autonomy for its members.
 High trust societies have stronger economic activities.

-What Is Trust? – Building Customer Trust Uncertainty and fear accompany the decisions of customers.
+Uncertainty and fear accompany the decisions of customers.
 With many competitors in the market place, only a few really care for the customer.
 Their total commitment to quality will inspire client trust.
 For those who meet this pivotal requirement, building greater trust is a process of building positive emotions through innumerable clues, which subdue the normal fears of customers.

 Familiarity is often a basis of trust, since most customers do not know the marketplace.
 Presences in many locations, or advertisements in the media grant a sense of familiarity.
 Beautiful and well designed interiors make people feel good and offer them a greater sense of security.
 Courtesy and friendliness by the employees build positive emotions.